canjs/canjs/index.md

 \[[dev](http://donejs.com/can/dist/can.observe.attributes.js)\]

 The [can.Observe.attributes](http://donejs.com/docs.html#!can.Observe.attributes) plugin
-allows you to define attributes and their type and set converters for each type:
+allows you to define attributes with type and set converters for each type:

 {% highlight javascript %}
 new can.Observe({